Claymm/mobile-application-design-intro/PITCHME.md

     - **swipe** + direction + position
     - **pinch** + direction
     - **drag** + direction

+---

 - Typing on a small keyboard (slower text typing)
-    - -> ask for the very minimum
+    - ↝ ask for the very minimum
-    - -> ask for relevant things
+    - ↝ ask for relevant things
-- Learn the terminology: Page = Screen, Click = Tap/Touch, App Icon, Splash Screens…
+- Learn the terminology:
+    - Page = Screen
+    - Click = Tap/Touch
+    - App Icon
+    - Splash Screens…

 ---

-### Wireframes
+## Wireframes

 - Good to start on paper but needs to be digital at some point
-- Like a website, prep work is mandatory:
+- Like a website, prep work is mandatory...

+---

-    - Apply the same concepts from a website
+**Apply the same concepts from a website**

 - Brand guidelines
 - Business Requirements
 - Client Requirements
+- User Interface and Interactions should be illustrated if needed within the wireframe

+---

-    - **Application Definition Statement**
+**Application Definition Statement**

 - What the application experience is
 - What is the application meant to do
 - Who is the intended audience

-- UI and Interactions should be illustrated
+---

-- Feedback, touch gestures and transitions
+**Feedback, touch gestures and transitions**

-    - Always feedback to the user: confirm correct behaviour + satisfaction + avoid confusion
+Always feedback to the user

+↝ confirm correct behaviour + satisfaction + avoid confusion

+---

-        - Visual Feedback at least
+**Visual Feedback at least**

 - touch states
 - animation upon completion of action
 - communicate with literals upon completion of action

-        - Audio Feedback
-        - Vibrating Feedback
-    - User interaction is different from a website:
-        - Multiple touch gestures: tap, swipe + direction,
-    - Transitions between screen + animations are important
+(audio or vibration feedback can be used too)

 ---

+User interaction is different from a website (multiple touch gestures...)

+Always keep in mind the context (connectivity) and limitations from a user POV

+Don't forget transitions between screen and animations.

+---

-### UI Design
+## UI Design

 ---